 One might also observe that absolutist correspondence moral systems, most clearly exemplified by religious systems, face similar issues in the face of dispute.
 Authority, the means of correspondence justification for such moral systems, must collapse in the face of dissent, rendering such moral systems impotent.
 One need only examine European history during the era from 1517 through 1688 to see how this process operates (see “The Fragility of Religious Authority“).
 Or one can examine current sectarian violence for confirmation that absolute moral authority and what theorists call positivist legal justifications fail when they are most needed: as arbiters of dispute (see “Foundations of the Law: An Appetizer”).
 I find it fascinating that the most rigid and the most flaccid modes of justifying social order suffer from the same failing, one because it hands down infallible but conflicting judgments from above and the other because it bubbles up opinion from innumerable and equal virtual circles from below (see “What Is the Virtual Circle?“).

 As individuals seek what they consider good and political systems attempt that same effort in regard to the goods that polities seek to secure on behalf of their constituents, and since all pragmatic and coherentist systems fail to offer resolution of conflict within the parameters of their own value systems, it seems at least reasonable to seek resolution in correspondentist moral systems.
 And since absolutist systems rooted in authority also self-destruct in the face of dissent, the correspondentist moral systems that remain open are entirely universalist.
 Remember that this term relies on a prior acceptance of universal reasoning for its specification (see “The Tyranny of Rationality“).
-When we say “this moral principal is good” in this instance, we are appealing to the warrant of our common rationality, essentially saying that if you understand the exigency to which the principle is applied, you will agree that its application is good provided you are applying reasoning correctly.
-I apologize for teasing out this meaning of “reasoning.”
+When we say “this moral principal is good” in this instance, we are appealing to the warrant of our common rationality, essentially saying that if you understand the exigency and the principle applied to it, your reason would compel agreement provided you are applying reasoning correctly.
+I wish to make two points about that contention.
+First, I cannot explain the curious compulsory quality of either reason or morality.
+To understand a true statement is also to be moved to accept its truth.
+This self-compulsion forces reason’s acceptance of truth just as it forces it to accept the goodness of valid moral imperatives.
+Secondly, I apologize for teasing out the meaning of “reasoning.”
 I only do it because postmodern theories see reason as personalized rather than universalized.
 To a postmodern thinker, reasoning derives from experience and therefore is formed by it.
 I am using “universal reasoning” in a different sense, arguing for its use in a manner suggested by mathematical reasoning.
 In this sense a correct logical analysis would acknowledge circumstantial factors but argue that varied experiences, if taken into account, would produce similar conceptions of good choices because we share a common reasoning faculty.
 This is the same standard that legal systems employ to apportion culpability in criminal and civil cases.
-Its application is also reflected in efforts to determine truth and goodness open to expertise and the natural sciences (see “Expertise“).
+Its application is also reflected in efforts to determine truth and goodness open to expertise and the natural sciences and even to the development of competence in widely varied experiences (see “Expertise“).
 Of course, the conclusions of universal moral reasoning are less certain and more situational than expertise or empiricism can deal with, though that has hardly kept the human sciences from taking a swing at them, with consequences we still are suffering through (see “The Calamity of the Human Sciences“).
 No science can draw the good from even the most convincing theory of the true.
 The same tools that produce its most successful efforts also limit them to the perceptual and the evidential.
 The best we can hope for in seeking universal validation for morality is to use our reasoning to judge the preponderance of the evidence, always remaining open to anomalies in our analyses and the conclusions we draw from them.

 Ah, there’s the rub.
-The argument for a universalist morality seems self-contradictory on its face.
-If the same reasoning system operates in each of us, why is it not our natural recourse to appeal to it to resolve conflict?
+The decline and fall of religious institutions has consumed the last half millennium, and it has laid authority so low that any expression that cultures consider expressive of authority is heaped with irony, disdain, derision, and rejection.
+Postmodernism has so discredited authority as a warrant for goodness that persons reflexively resist not only its expression but any compulsive power.
+The true irony is that this means a rejection of their own reasoning and moral sense.
+They reject their own competence to discern universal truth and goodness because they consider the compulsive force of their own agency to be somehow the evidence of the manipulations of external power.
+That is a stunning and literally demoralizing realization.
+The depredations of authority since the Reformation have stimulated not only the modernist elevation of individual agency but also the postmodernist suspicion of any exertion of power, even one stemming from that same rational agency.
+Modernists saw agency as the greatest gift of reason, but postmodernists now see it as the tattoo of environment, of subterrranean psychological or social forces.
+This odd historical catastrophe is in itself sufficient to answer the most pressing question we can now ask concerning morality: if the same reasoning system operates in each of us, why is it not our natural recourse to appeal to it to resolve conflict?
 And why do we find three universalist systems contending for our approval if all we need to do to confirm truth is to think the matter through to its proper conclusions?
 After all, that works in mathematics, which is universal, and in science, which is nearly so.
 And persons seem able to submit to the authority of the law whose purpose is to regulate their conduct and resolve their conflicts.
 If morality is universal and its precepts available to the reasoning mind, why all the disagreement?

 This has been a fairly painstaking attempt to explain why the only moral system that could function effectively would be a correspondence one, but the need for such system does not magically provide a solution.
 What would a consistent correspondence moral system look like?
 That will be the subject of a fuller treatment of the three universalist moral systems that have stood the test of time.

 One cannot speak of truth issues without also considering goodness, for as choice-making machines, humans always act to choose the good based on their knowledge of the truth.
-That is the timeless quandary of human nature.
-But at this time in human history, we face the deep chasm dividing the coherence virtual circle and the correspondence proofs of judgment as we face our choices.
+But at the moment we face the deep chasm dividing the coherence virtual circle and the correspondence proofs of judgment as we face our choices.
 We owe it to ourselves to derive the most reliable combination of truth and goodness claims and the justifications that support them, proved true by reasoning about a preponderance of the evidence.
 Rather than committing the very common error of having our coherence and correspondence claims frustrate each other, which seems to be the tenor of our times, I think it is possible to use their strengths to increase the reliability of our warrants (see “Better, Blended Systems of Knowledge“).
 When an individual’s desires conflict, she must arbitrate their demands.
 Should she act with consistency, we say she acts with integrity.
 The same may be said for conflicts within and between cultures.
 Only universalist moral systems can deliver that.